Holistic Removal of Amalgam Fillings

 External air or oxygen delivered via a nasal mask for the patient also should be utilized to assure the patient does not inhale any mercury vapor or amalgam particulate during the procedure.
 A nasal cannula is an acceptable alternative for this purpose as long as the patient’s nose is completely covered with an impermeable barrier

 A dental dam that is made with non-latex nitrile material should be placed and properly sealed in the patient’s mouth

 A saliva ejector should be placed under the dental dam to reduce mercury exposure to the patient

 During amalgam filling removal, the dentist should utilize an at source oral aerosol vacuum in close proximity to the operating field to mitigate mercury exposure

 The amalgam should be sectioned into chunks and removed in as large of pieces as possible, using a small diameter carbide drill

-Dentists must comply with federal, state, and local regulations addressing the proper handling, cleaning, and/or disposal of mercury-contaminated components, clothing, equipment, surfaces of the room, and flooring in the dental office
+To Be a SMART Certified Clinic all dentists must comply with federal, state, and local regulations addressing the proper handling, cleaning, and/or disposal of mercury-contaminated components, clothing, equipment, surfaces of the room, and flooring in the dental office.